EuroHealthNet: Health inequalities and inequities in Europe

 Health inequalities can be defined as “systematic differences in health between social groups” and populations.
 Health inequities, on the other hand, are unfair, “avoidable inequalities” of populations within and between countries.
-The WHO’s Committee on the Social Determinants of Health stated that the social gradient – systematic differences between populations – was unfair; “killing people on a grand scale”.
+The WHO's Committee on the Social Determinants of Health stated that the social gradient – systematic differences between populations – was unfair; “killing people on a grand scale”.

 Perhaps the clearest example of health inequalities can be seen in life expectancy.
 The difference between life expectancy at birth can vary by over a decade between European Union member states.
 For example, in 2012 the life expectancy at birth for Swedish males is 81 years, whereas in Lithuania a baby born could expect to only live until 68.4.
 In terms of healthy life years (years of life lived without significant disability), the gap is even greater, with Estonian males born in 2012 predicted to have 18.4 fewer healthy life years than their Maltese counterparts.
-These disparities in life expectancy don’t just exist at the macro scale, but can be seen right down to the neighbourhood level, with differences reaching into the decades.
+These disparities in life expectancy don't just exist at the macro scale, but can be seen right down to the neighbourhood level, with differences reaching into the decades.
 Such disparities are found worldwide, with research looking at demographics and improving life expectancy.

 EU Health Policy

 Inequalities in health have been an important part of the work of the European Union (EU) since 1992 when specific competencies for public health were included in the Maastricht Treaty.
 However, as noted above large differences in health still exist between and within all countries in the EU, and some of these inequalities are widening.
 The EU institutions contribute to reducing health inequalities across the social gradient through a variety of strategies, policies, programmes and initiatives which affect the socio-economic determinants of health.

-The Health programmes, the latest being 2014-2020, are one of the Commission’s main instruments for implementing policies aimed at reducing health inequalities.
+The Health programmes, the latest being the EU4Health programme, are one of the commission's main instruments for implementing policies aimed at reducing health inequalities.
 In 2009 the European Commission recognised the challenges and importance of reducing health inequities.

 In June 2010 the EU adopted its new strategy - Europe 2020: A strategy for smart, sustainable and inclusive growth.
 The document sets out the proposed economic, social and environmental development for the EU over the next 10 years.
 Although the strategy does not directly address health inequalities, it clearly acknowledges the need to fight inequalities as a prerequisite for growth and competitiveness.
-The EU has indeed committed to lift 20 million people out of poverty by 2020.
-This will be pursued through the European platform against poverty and social exclusion, one of the Commission’s seven 'flagship initiatives’ i.e. the mechanisms through which the EU 2020 strategy will be delivered.
-This process will undoubtedly impact health inequalities between and within EU countries.